dm-cdb/Microchip/XC8/XC8-Xtal-ext.X/readme.md

  - OSC1 pin, located at pin2 (GP5) <br>
  - OSC2 pin, located at pin3 (GP4) <br>

- A crystal and two capacitors are then pretty much all is needed.
-The rest is software configuration.<br>
+ Capacitors C1 on OSC1 and ground, and C2 on OSC2 and ground, are used to maintain a stable oscillation.<br>
- Capacitors C1 on OSC1 and ground, and C2 on OSC2 and ground, are used to maintain a stable oscillation, and some typicals values are provided by the table below, from the datasheet :<br>
+ A crystal and two capacitors are then pretty much all is needed ; the rest is software configuration.
+Some typicals values are provided by the table below, from the 12F683 datasheet :<br>
  <br>
   ![capacitors for xtal](https://github.com/user-attachments/assets/d344e37d-e252-4226-a082-f7fc42f0ff1f)
   <br>